prapulkrishna-shaik/CodeReviewer/README.md

 MIT

 🙌 Acknowledgements
-Built with ❤️ by Soumya Tanna
+Built with ❤️ by Prapul shaik